mmbman/Katagiri/1987-01-24-Zazen-Dropping-Off-Body-and-Mind.md

 #### 51:02

 **Question:** Roshi?
 In the beginning, you talked about *sanzen* and *zazen*.
 Linguistically, is *san* a different etymological meaning than *za*? *Za* is “sit,” a Chinese word, right?

+**Katagiri Roshi:** Yes.

-And *san* is what?
+**Questioner:** And *san* is what?

 **Katagiri Roshi:** *San* is to surrender.

-**Same person:** [The] first meaning.
+**Questioner:** [The] first meaning.

 **Katagiri Roshi:** Yes.
-Or, *san* of *san zen* is “to surrender” or “submit.”
+The *san* of *san zen* is “to surrender” or “submit.”

-**Same person:** Thank you.
+**Questioner:** Thank you.

 **Katagiri Roshi:** ... or “to visit,” actually.
-To visit, okay? *[They laugh.]*

-You cannot visit objectively.
+To visit.
+Okay? *[They laugh.]* You cannot visit objectively.
 If you want to visit, your body and mind must be there.
 That is called *surrender*.
 You have to surrender yourself to, otherwise you cannot visit.
 Okay?

-So, that is the *san*. *Zen*, linguistically, that is to manifest simplicity.
+So, that is the *san*. *Zen*, linguistically, that is “to manifest simplicity.”
 So that’s why “to submit yourself to the simplicity or tranquility,” that is *sanzen*.
-What is it?
+What *is* it?
 This is *zazen*.

-To submit yourself to simplicity is simultaneously [...] casting off, dropping off your body and mind.
-In other words, free from, you know, many, many sufferings.
+To submit yourself to simplicity is simultaneously casting off, dropping off your body and mind.
+In other words, *free from*, you know, many, many sufferings.
 We don’t believe it!
 But this is true.

 If you don’t understand, remember the example [of] flow energy between the paper and fire.
 Okay?
 Flow energy, flow activities, between.
-Right in the middle of flow activity of the paper and fire, is there something you can separate you can analyze?
-No. This is [the] zazen we do.
-So-called *shikan*, whole-heartedness.
+Right in the middle of flow activity of the paper and fire, is there something you can separate, you can analyze?
+No.

+This *is* [the] zazen we do.
+So-called *shikan*: whole-heartedness.

 Any other questions?